Rare Firefall Sets Yosemite Park’s Waterfall Ablaze Every February

 The waterfall is set “ablaze” by the setting sun.
 You might think lava has somehow sprung from the mountain, but it’s actually a phenomenon called the “firefall”.

-When the firefall has been unhindered by bad weather like it was in 2017 it appears larger than usual (often because of all the rain and snow the park receives, which means photographers have gotten some amazing photos of it).
+When the firefall has been unhindered by bad weather it appears larger than usual (often because of all the rain and snow the park receives, which means photographers have gotten some amazing photos of it).

 The angle of the setting sun transforms the 2,130-foot Horsetail waterfall into a red and yellow fiery glow.